sunilabrahamindia/sunilabraham/articles/herbert-paul.md

   Palm Sunday worship team performance, 5 April 2020.<br/>
   Although not described in the video itself, we, at TSAP, observe that this performance was recorded during the COVID-19 restrictions of 2020 and features remote participation by musicians, drummers and vocalists over an online call, illustrating the group's dedication despite the limitations of lockdown.
 </p>

-## Personal life

-Herbert Paul is married to Bindu Paul, whom he met in 1992 whilst both were members of the Glorious Choir.
-Bindu is a musician and music teacher.
-They have two sons, Aashish Paul and Aakarsh Paul.
-Both sons have continued in music, with Aakarsh performing professionally as a vocalist with the Bangalore-based band Juxtaposed, including a September 2025 concert at NCPA Mumbai.
-The family resides in Bengaluru, Karnataka.

 ## References